ocean-slang/ocean-slang.github.io/_pages/about.md

 Hello!
 My name is Sarah Lang and I am a PhD candidate at the Graduate School of Oceanography at the University of Rhode Island.

-<p style="color:DeepPink;">I am planning to defend my PhD in late spring 2026 and am currently looking for a post-doc position!</p>
+<p style="color:steelblue;">I am planning to defend my PhD in late spring 2026 and am currently looking for a post-doc position!</p>

 (This website is continually being updated.)